rapka/polemics-md/billionaire-burner.md

 >  Able Events Inc., which did business under the name Rokit Marketing Inc., filed for bankruptcy in March, claiming over $70 million in liabilities and no assets.
 Its list of creditors included Williams Racing, the Houston Rockets and Chargers star Derwin James, who filmed a series of Rokit promotional videos where he teaches touchdown celebrations.

 Like his love of "conscious capitalism", these marketing deals bear striking similarities to those secured by Sam Bankman-Fried for FTX before its collapse.
 Rokit's deal with the Oakland Raiders gave them naming rights to a club inside Allegiant Stadium while FTX secured a deal for the American Airline arena in Miamo to be [renamed to the FTX Arena](https://www.nba.com/heat/news/heat-partners-with-ftxus).
-Like those for FTX, these sponsorship deals for Rokit have now led to civil lawsuits in multiple countries as its subsidiary companies continue declaring bankruptcy
+Like those for FTX, these sponsorship deals for Rokit have led to civil lawsuits in multiple countries as Rokit's subsidiary companies continue declaring bankruptcy.

-## Conclusion:
+---

 If there's one thing that can be learned from John Paul DeJoria's business misadventures, it's that public displays of philanthropy from extremely wealthy capitalists should be taken with a grain of salt as it often serves as PR to cover up other misdeeds.
 This is especially true for billionaires like DeJoria who like to flaunt their wealth in ostentatious displays like Camp 747 or a motorcycle that runs on tequila, which he [showed off](https://www.youtube.com/watch?v=HliPWeVPe3A) on CNBC's "Secret Lives of the Super Rich".

-The similarities between John Paul DeJoria and the Sam Bankman-Fried movement are many: luxurious lifestyles, island real estate, [bomb shelters](https://www.wsj.com/articles/patron-spirits-founder-sells-texas-ranch-with-bomb-shelter-1479919519), ties to cryptocurrency (Big Imagination founder Ken Feldman previously ran a Bitcoin price tracking service), [attempts to buy land on remote island](https://qz.com/sam-bankman-fried-ftx-nauru-court-case-money-laundering-1850662899), sponsorship deals, a love of philanthropy, and a professed goal of making capitalism ethical are common themes to both of their stories.

 ![John Paul DeJoria's tequila-power motorcycle](images/billionaire-burner/patron-motorcycle.png) *(John Paul DeJoria's tequila-power motorcycle.
 Photo credit: CNBC)*

+The similarities between John Paul DeJoria and the Sam Bankman-Fried movement are many: luxurious lifestyles, island real estate, [bomb shelters](https://www.wsj.com/articles/patron-spirits-founder-sells-texas-ranch-with-bomb-shelter-1479919519), ties to cryptocurrency (Big Imagination founder Ken Feldman previously ran a Bitcoin price tracking service), [attempts to buy land on remote island](https://qz.com/sam-bankman-fried-ftx-nauru-court-case-money-laundering-1850662899), sponsorship deals, a love of philanthropy, and a professed goal of making capitalism ethical are common themes to both of their stories.

 Bankman-Fried's downfall have led to many doubts about the effective altruism movement.
 It's high time we as a culture start having the same sorts of reservations about other wealthy philanthropists.